-Today we learned about octopus [sic] and how intelligent they are.
+Today we learned about octopuses and how intelligent they are.
 Research other animal species that have been found to be very intelligent.
 Use the boxes below to collect your information.
 Then, on a separate sheet of paper (or the computer), write a short persuasive essay about one of the animals you find, explaining how smart the animal is and why.
-Use 2-3 points for your argument, with examples to prove your points.
-Remember to site [sic] your sources at the bottom in either MLA or APA formatting.
+Use two-to-three points for your argument, with examples to prove your points.
+Remember to cite your sources at the bottom in either MLA or APA formatting.

 Middle school research and writing assignments also teach students about using both MLA (Modern Language Association) and APA (American Psychological Association) style guidelines for formatting citations for sources, although I question the wisdom of presenting middle schoolers with two different formats to learn.

 According to the publisher, each day's lesson can be completed in as few as two hours per day, even with two or more children.
 Lessons are very flexible so that you can spend more time if you want to go off on rabbit trails with Optional Extension Activities like “Research some popular movies about dolphins and choose one to watch together as a family!” and Activity Breaks such as “Look up videos of the pufferfish inflating itself” (Oceans Unit Study Teacher’s Guide, pp. 90 and 114).